openstack/governance/reference/technical-vision.rst

 Design Goals
 ============

-The following are design goals that we would like to see the OpenStack services as a whole fulfil.
-It is not expected that every service or feature would (or even could) conform to every category listed.
+The following design goals represent the capabilities that we would like to see the OpenStack services as a whole provide to applications and users.
+It is not expected that every service or feature would (or even could) bear on every objective listed.
 Rather, any service that contributes to achieving one or more of the objectives below is likely to help further the mission of the OpenStack project.

 Basic Physical Data Center Management
 -------------------------------------